 Increase skills and knowledge to use the NEFE HSFPP to teach financial literacy skills to middle and high school youth.

-Participants will plan and track spending, assess insurance coverage, improve short-term financial security by reducing debt and starting/increasing emergency fund savings, assess retirement readiness and/or increase retirement savings, and assess legal preparedness for future life events.
+Participants will plan and track spending, assess insurance coverage, improve short-term financial security by reducing debt and starting/increasing emergency fund savings, assess retirement readiness and/or increase retirement savings, and assess preparedness for future life events.

 Increase family financial security, improve financial management skills, and increase community support for people living within their means.

-Increase skills and knowledge to wise saving and investing decisions at each stage in life—beginning, mid-life, or near or in retirement.
+Increase skills and knowledge to make wise saving and investing decisions at each stage in life—beginning, mid-life, or near or in retirement.